wercker/step-github-create-release/README.md

 # Creating a GitHub token

 To be able to use this step, you will first need to create a GitHub token with an account which has enough permissions to be able to create releases.
 First goto `Account settings`, then goto `Applications` for the user.
 Here you can create a token in the `Personal access tokens` section.
 For a private repository you will need the `repo` scope and for a public repository you will need the `public_repo` scope.
+Then it is recommended to save this token on wercker as a protected environment variable.

 # What's new